usamasaqib/bioinformatics_algorithms/Motif-finding/README.md

 Motif Finding with optimized branch and bound algorithm.

-It calculated optimistic hamming distance predictions for a particular branch to decide whether to go down it or not.
+It calculates optimistic hamming distance for a particular branch to decide whether to go down it or not, in order to speed up tree traversal.

 *****
 Notes